-During the course of the year in review, there has not been any significant cartel decision where the Competition Board (the Board) imposed significant administrative monetary fines.
-On the contrary, there has been a decline in the number of cartel cases as well as the number of investigations with monetary fines.
-According to the annual report of the Competition Authority (the Authority) for 2020, the Board decided on 319 cases and 65 of them are related to competition law violations.
-Forty-three out of 65 are related to article 4 of the Law on Protection of Competition No. 4054 of 13 December 1994 (the Competition Law) and 33 of 43 cases related to horizontal agreements.
-Overall, the Authority recorded increased cartel enforcement under horizontal agreements assessments.
+According to the annual report of the Competition Authority (the Authority) for 2021, the Competition Board (the Board) decided on 460 cases, of which 74 were related to competition law violations.
+Of that 74, 51 were related to article 4 of the Law on Protection of Competition No. 4054 of 13 December 1994 (the Competition Law) and 33 of 51 cases related to horizontal agreements.

-In terms of cartel enforcement activity, the Board recently issued a short decision that concludes the imposition of an administrative monetary fine against Novartis Sağlık Gıda ve Tarım Ürünleri San. ve Tic.
-A.Ş. and Roche Müstahzarları San.
-A.Ş. for their cartel arrangement (21 January 2021, 21-04/52-21).
+In terms of cartel enforcement activity, the Board recently issued a reasoned decision that concludes imposition of an administrative monetary fine against chain markets engaged in retail food and cleaning products and their supplier for their cartel arrangement (28 October 2021, 21-53/747-360).
+The Board found that five chain markets - directly or indirectly through their suppliers - and their supplier: